SocialWall aims to be a smarter way for brands to display social media mentions

 Born out of technology designed to help price a musician or band’s live performance, based on their social media presence, SocialWall aims to be a smarter way for brands to display social media mentions at events or in venues.
 Like so many social media management products, the promise is less noise and more signal.

 The scenario is a familiar one: an emcee gets up on stage and announces the hashtag for the event.
-Something like #ohear2017, before commanding that the audience, either in person or via the live stream, gets Tweeting.
+Something like #ohear2017, before commanding that the audience, either in person or via the live stream, gets tweeting.
 Or Instagramming.
 Or Thefacebooking.
 Or whatever it is the cool kids are using these days.

 The problem is, of course, that without employing a team of social media managers to edit what goes on display, a brand risks losing control of the conversation.
 And that must never be allowed to happen.
 Ever.